A website devoted to teaching/playing/composing for/ the King of Instruments

 ABOUT AUTHENTIC ORGAN SOUND REPRODUCTION

 Using music to praise God belongs in worship, and, as far as whatever aids and accompanies human beings placed on this earth to do that, sound is sound.
 In the case of an organ, real pipes are always the ultimate goal, but a new era in acoustical arts is emerging that permits the digital wanna-be its own limited domain.
 The organ in its true form is a pneumatic wind instrument consisting of sets of pipes made to sound by compressed air controlled by one or more keyboards.
-The digital electronic "organ," for all of its sophistication, is strictly speaking not an organ; save perhaps for the operation of its console it possesses nothing of the same components that makes an organ an organ; it simply SOUNDS LIKE one.
+The digital electronic "organ," for all of its sophistication, is strictly speaking not an organ; save perhaps for the operation of its console it possesses nothing of the same components that makes an organ an organ -- it simply SOUNDS LIKE one.
 It's a technological simulation, an approximation or substitute made for situations where neither the financial means to purchase nor the physical/architectural integrity exists to allow the installation of pipes.
-As such it stands or falls on the nature and quality of its tone generation and speaker systems.
-All audio speakers and their amplifiers are subject to balanced vs. unbalanced signal input, ground loops, and possible hum or distortion; square waves from speakers do not produce as warm a sound as sine waves coming from pipes; electronically generated notes also are not acoustically coupled to the air in the room as are real pipes, do not have the timbral complexity of a sounding pipe, and the artificial nature of the attack and decay of the pitch is one of the biggest challenges to electronic synthesis.
+As such it stands or falls on the nature and quality of its tone generation, audio connections, speaker systems, and tuning.
+All audio speakers and their amplifiers are subject to balanced vs. unbalanced signal input, ground loops, and possible hum or distortion.
+Square waves from speakers do not produce as warm a sound as sine waves coming from pipes.
+Electronically generated notes are not acoustically coupled to the air in the room as are real pipes, do not have the timbral complexity of a sounding pipe, and the artificial nature of the attack and decay of the pitch is one of the biggest challenges to electronic synthesis.
 Electronic organs also depreciate in value over time due to limited life expectancy [20-30 years on average], ever-improving technology, and the difficulty of finding trained technicians who still know how to trouble-shoot the inside of the console and supply and install worn out components.
 Replacement parts for some instruments are no longer manufactured.
-So, it would be wrong to promote the "superiority" of the digital organ over pipes.
+It would be incorrect therefore to promote the "superiority" of the digital organ over pipes.
 But when its sampling is reasonably good and its speaker system is optimal, a fully-functioning electronic instrument can be a joy to play and provide a world of realism to listeners who are unable to witness the real thing.
-Digital instruments are not subject to temperature changes as are real pipes and will stay in tune; they can provide a fine home practice desk, making it easy to move from one console to another; they can allow practicing in a warm, comfortable place without getting in the car and driving somewhere, saving a bit of time, too; they also might offer certain combinations of stops and mechanical controls that are missing from the pipe organ around the corner.
+Digital instruments are not subject to temperature changes as are real pipes and will stay in tune.
+They can provide a fine home practice desk, making it easy to move from one console to another.
+They can allow practicing in a warm, comfortable place without getting in the car and driving somewhere, saving a bit of time.
+They also might offer certain combinations of stops and mechanical controls that are missing from the pipe organ around the corner.
 Thus from a purely practical and purpose-driven point of view it's not unreasonable, illegitimate, or debasing to call a digital substitute for pipes an organ.
-Buildings need modernizing and refurbishing too, from time to time, and workers who renovate the interiors of churches using low slatted ceiling materials do not always take into consideration the vertical height needed in the choir loft for a real instrument; when organ builders are asked to install or reinstall something real in the space that remains there may be nothing they can do; digital then becomes the only direction the congregation can go at all if they want an organ.
-There are situations where pipes fit the need, where digitals do, and, in many cases, where blending the two into a hybrid instrument seems sensible resulting in an instrument which is quite fine.
-So, the take-away for the player is this: what matters most is not what kind of organ you're playing on, whether it's real or fake ... what matters most is what you hear.
+It's also well known that buildings from time to time need modernizing and refurbishing, and workers who renovate the interiors of churches using low slatted ceiling materials do not always take into consideration the vertical height needed in the choir loft for a real instrument.
+When organ builders are asked to install or reinstall something real in the space that remains there may be nothing they can do.
+Digital then becomes the only direction the congregation can go at all if they want an organ.
+There are situations where pipes fit the need, where digitals do, and, in many cases, where blending the two into a hybrid instrument seems sensible, all resulting in an instrument which is quite fine.
+Some of the sampling technology is so realistic that it's fully pipe-compatible with voice complements able to be easily combined with real pipes into a seamlessly integrated whole.
+Thus, the take-away for the player is this: what matters most is not what kind of organ you're playing on, whether it's real or fake ... what matters most is what you hear.

-What separates an organ from everything else in the musical universe is it's unparalleled range, incredible number of stop combinations for color, and sheer thrilling power sitting atop a pervading if not thunderous bass sensed at times as purely physical subsonic energy.
-To produce the same effect in an electronic organ the employment of subwoofers and some knowledge thereof is needed.
+What separates an organ from everything else in the musical universe is its incredible dynamic range, astronomical number of stop combinations and possibilities for color, unparalleled range of 11 octaves, and sheer thrilling power sitting atop a pervading if not thunderous bass sensed at times as purely physical subsonic energy.
+To produce the same effect electronically the employment of subwoofers and some knowledge thereof is an absolute prerequisite.
 Josef Anton Hofmann was the first audio engineer to describe the placement of woofers inside enclosures bringing these three independent variables into play: 1) small enclosure [cabinet] size, 2) deep [low] bass production, and 3) high [output] sensitivity.
 He showed that if engineers pick any two of these parameters, the third one will be compromised.
 This principle has become known as Hofmann's Iron Law.
 For example, if we want a sub with low bass reach and high output sensitivity, then we have to go with a larger cabinet.
 If we have to have a small cabinet due to space considerations but still want high output sensitivity, then some low bass reach will be compromised.
 So, in the end, speaker selection is all about trade-offs.
 In an electronic organ of even moderate size very low bass reach into the 20Hz range really is a must.
 When space is restricted and a smaller cabinet also is a must, then the sub's cone driver will need to be pushed with a lot of watts from a big amp to counteract sensitivity loss.
 Today most sub manufacturers want to offer extended bass response in a smaller cabinet, so they tend to put most of their R & D [research/development] efforts into speaker output sensitivity.
 While the newer sensitivity ratings are perhaps less than many consumers would like, the wide availability of high-power amps make the trade-off a reasonable one.

 How the listener notices bass depends on room nodes.
 Very few owners have an ideal listening room in their residence let alone one large enough not to be affected through the bass/deep bass bandwidths.
 While the sound from a single subwoofer is omni-directional, it matters where in the room its cabinet is placed [WARNING: these are heavy, some weigh over 100 lbs.].
 More bass will be noticed when it's against a wall, and the most when it's in a corner.
 While the music plays, as we move around the room we can notice areas of greater bass in places and in other places suckouts where it isn't nearly as strong.
 The preferable way to get around this is to use multiple subs positioned about the room [four will usually fix just about any node problem].
 For the lowest Pedal stops to get clean, tight bass from a speaker cone a lot of air has to be moved.
 This isn't so proportional to woofer size as one might suppose.
 Some 18" woofers aren't rated below 40Hz while some long throw subs no bigger than 12" actually move more air and can reach well down into the 32-foot octave to 18Hz.
 On the other hand, larger woofers need to work less hard to attain the same volume.
 When loudness alone isn't what we're after, and good subsonic reproduction of the signal with sufficient power is the chief objective, it's entirely possible that a few 12" long throw subs with listed frequency responses in the 20Hz range positioned about the room and pushed with big amps can yield better results than half as many 18" subs.